toilet of choice

 Conventional toilets can leave 6% of previous users’ contaminants behind after flushing, which can become airborne during frequent flushes.
 Propelair removes up to 99.9% of contaminants, ensuring less risk of cross-contamination.

 Avoid the “sneeze effect”

 Flushing a conventional toilet creates a “sneeze effect,” spraying bacteria, viruses and moisture into the air.
-These airborne aerosols can travel up to 2 metres away from the toilet itself contaminating the surrounding washroom surfaces and getting drawn into ventilation systems to travel throughout the building.
+These airborne aerosols can travel up to 1 metre away from the toilet itself contaminating the surrounding washroom surfaces.

 Harmful bacteria can survive up to 24 hours on washroom surfaces making it a perfect breeding ground for viruses and germs to spread.
 With Propelair, this unhygienic “sneeze effect” is avoided.